shizhengLi/Learning-English-With-TED/README.md

 # Learning English From TED

+## Contents

 This repo contains materials for studying English.

-- TED: learning notes of TED speeches
+- TED: transcript and learning notes of TED speeches
-- Magazines: learning notes of The Economist, New Yorker, etc.
+- Magazines: notes of The Economist, New Yorker, etc.
-- YouTube: learning notes of YouTube videos
+- YouTube: subtitles and learning notes of YouTube videos

+## Format